tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-usage-detail.md

 |GET|https://consumption.azure.com/v3/enrollments/{enrollmentNumber}/usagedetails/download?startTime=2017-01-01&endTime=2017-01-10|

 ### Asynchronous call (polling based)
-This is a two-step process that requires you to submit your request first for a specific time range and then poll to get a shared access key based URL for an Azure Blob location which has CSV data.
+The call is a two-step process that requires you to submit your request first for a specific time range and then poll to get a shared access key based URL for an Azure Blob location that has CSV data.
 The maximum supported time rang here is 36 months.
 We recommend this API for larger datasets.

 |Method | Submit Request URI|
 |-|-|